shadadu/hackathon_space_effector/README.md

 # Platform
 Currently development is on a Apple Silicon with Docker containerization for our research and benchmarking.
 Better performance (and possibly less boilerplate) would be achieved with Linux
-Ubuntu since Astrobee and MoveIt are all ubuntu-native.
+Ubuntu since Astrobee and MoveIt are all Ubuntu-native.

+# Coding Assistance
+ChaptGPT 5.2

 # Running the services
 The stack provides a simulation platform for researching and testing micro-gravity environment Optimal Control and Deep Learning based trajectory planners and executors.